Nine Network: Availability

 Nine Network is simulcast in standard and high-definition digital.
 Nine's core programming is fibre-fed out of GTV Melbourne to its sister stations and affiliates, with TCN Sydney providing national news and current affairs programming.
 The current affairs programming was originally done at GTV before moving to TCN in 2012.
-The receiving stations and affiliates then insert their own localised news and advertising which is then broadcast in metropolitan areas and Northern NSW via owned-and-operated stations, including TCN Sydney, GTV Melbourne, QTQ Brisbane, NWS Adelaide, STW Perth, NTD Darwin and NBN Northern New South Wales & Gold Coast.
-Nine Network programming is also carried into the rest of regional Australia by affiliated stations owned by WIN Television, Seven West Media (GDS/BDN Spencer Gulf & Broken Hill) and Imparja Television.
+The receiving stations and affiliates then insert their own localised news and advertising which is then broadcast in metropolitan areas via owned-and-operated stations, including TCN Sydney, GTV Melbourne, QTQ Brisbane, NWS Adelaide and STW Perth.
+Nine Network programming is also carried into the rest of regional Australia by affiliated stations owned by WIN Television, Southern Cross Media Group (GDS/BDN Spencer Gulf & Broken Hill) and Imparja Television.
 Nine is also broadcast via satellite and cable on Foxtel.

 In 2013, Nine Network switched their captioning provider from Red Bee Media to Ai-Media.

 9HD

 9HD's logo, as of 2020.

 Nine Network originally launched a high-definition simulcast of their main channel on channel 90 on 1 January 2001 alongside the introduction of digital terrestrial television in Australia.
 The simulcast was relaunched as a breakaway multichannel 9HD on 17 March 2008 but was reverted to a simulcast on 3 August 2009 and was later replaced by GEM (now 9Gem) on 26 September 2010.
 9HD was revived as a 1080i HD simulcast of Nine on 26 November 2015 on channel 90, bumping 9Gem to SD on channel 92.